Publication date: 15 August 2025

 About the French Open

-The French Open Tennis Championship (known as Roland Garros) is one of the four Grand Slam tournaments, held in Paris, France, at the Roland Garros tennis complex.
-The tournament takes place over two weeks, transitioning from spring to summer.
-Players compete in nine categories: five for adults and four for junior players.
+The French Open (known as Roland Garros) is one of the four Grand Slam tournaments, held in Paris, France, on the courts of the famous Roland Garros tennis complex.
+The tennis competition takes place over two weeks at the turn of spring and summer.
+Male and female players compete in nine categories: five for adults and four for older juniors.

 Roland Garros 2026

-Roland-Garros 2026 will take place from May 18 to June 7, 2026, in Paris on the iconic red clay courts of Stade Roland Garros.
-The official start of the qualifying rounds is scheduled for May 18, with the main draw beginning on May 24.
-The women’s final will be held on June 6, and the men’s final on June 7.
-This will be the 125th edition of one of the four prestigious Grand Slam tournaments.
+Roland Garros 2026 will be held from May 18 to June 7, 2026, in Paris on the famous red clay courts of Stade Roland Garros.
+The official start of the qualifiers is scheduled for May 18, the main tournament begins on May 24, and the men’s and women’s Grand Slam finals will take place on June 7 and June 6, respectively.
+This will be the 125th edition of one of the prestigious Grand Slam tournaments.

 Tournament Favorites

-The 2026 French Open promises to be packed with fierce competition and surprising results.
-In the men’s singles, the main favorites are Carlos Alcaraz — who feels confident on clay and has already proven himself as a leader — and Jannik Sinner, who consistently shows a high level of play and is ready to challenge the Spaniard.
+The French Open 2026 promises intense competition and unexpected results.
+In the men’s singles, favorites include Carlos Alcaraz, who feels confident on clay courts, and Jannik Sinner, who consistently demonstrates a high level of play and is ready to challenge the Spaniard.

-In the women’s draw, the top contender for the title remains Iga Świątek — a multiple Roland-Garros champion and one of the best clay-court players of recent years.
-She will face strong competition from Aryna Sabalenka and Coco Gauff, while rising talent Mirra Andreeva stands out as a young player with great potential to clinch a win if the draw goes her way.
+In the women’s singles, the main contender for the title remains Iga Świątek — multiple Roland Garros champion and one of the best clay-court players in recent years.
+She will face competition from Aryna Sabalenka and Coco Gauff, while rising star Mirra Andreeva stands out as a young talent with strong potential for victory under the right conditions.

 History of the French Open

-The history of the French Open began in 1891 when it was held exclusively for local tennis players.
-In 1925, it became an international event, and in 1928, it moved to the stadium now known as Roland Garros, named after a French aviator.
+The history of the French Open began in 1891 when the tournament was held exclusively for local players.
+In 1925, it became international, and in 1928 it moved to the stadium now known as Roland Garros, named after the French aviator.

-This tournament is renowned for its clay courts, which slow down the ball, extending rallies and demanding exceptional endurance and tactical skill from players.
+This Grand Slam tournament is famous for its clay courts, which slow down the ball, extend rallies, and demand incredible endurance and tactical skill from male and female tennis players.

 Previous Championship Results